Swan maiden: Central America

-In a Jamaican tale, Jack and the Devil Errant, protagonist Jack loses a bet against the titular Devil Errant and is ordered to find him in three months.
-An old man helps him by informing that the Devil Errant's three daughters will come to bathe in a lake, but he should only steal the clothing of the youngest.
+In a Jamaican tale, Jack and the Devil Errant, the protagonist Jack loses a bet against the titular Devil Errant and is ordered to find him in three months.
+An older man helps him by saying that the Devil Errant's three daughters will come to bathe in a lake, but he should steal only the clothing of the youngest.

-In another Jamaican tale, with a heavy etiological bent and possibly starring legendary trickster hero Anansi, the protagonist, a young man, wins against a "headman" (an African king) and the youth's nurse warns him that the king may be planning some trap.
+In another Jamaican tale, with a heavy etiological bent and possibly starring the legendary trickster hero Anansi, the protagonist, a young man, defeats a "headman" (an African king), and the youth's nurse warns him that the king may be planning a trap.
 The nurse, then, advises the youth that he should take "the river-road" and reach a stream where the king's youngest daughter will be bathing.
 He steals the clothing twice: the first time, the youth lies that a thief was nearby; the second time, that a gust of wind blew them away.

-A tale was collected in 1997, from a 65-year-old Belizean storyteller, Ms. Violet Wade, that focuses on the backstory of the maiden's father.
-In this story, Green Seal, an orphaned prince becomes a king, rescues a princess and marries her.
-Years later, they have three daughters (one of which Green Seal), to whom the king, a wizard, teaches magic.
-The three maidens fly to a river to bathe and a poor boy, Jack, steals Green Seal's clothes.
-They agree to marry, but first Jack must perform tasks for her father.
+A tale was collected in 1997 from a 65-year-old Belizean storyteller, Ms. Violet Wade, that focuses on the maiden's father's backstory.
+In this story, Green Seal, an orphaned prince becomes king, rescues a princess, and marries her.
+Years later, they have three daughters (one of whom is Green Seal), to whom the king, a wizard, teaches magic.
+The three maidens fly to a river to bathe, and a poor boy, Jack, steals Green Seal's clothes.
+They agree to marry, but first, Jack must perform tasks for her father.

-The celestial maiden or heavenly bride
+Celestial maiden or heavenly bride

-A second format of the supernatural wife motif pertains to tales where the maiden isn't a shapeshifting animal, but instead a creature or inhabitant of Heaven, a Celestial Realm, or hails from the place where the gods live.
+A second format of the supernatural wife motif pertains to tales where the maiden isn't a shapeshifting animal but instead a creature or inhabitant of Heaven, a Celestial Realm, or one who hails from the place where the gods live.
 (Note: "The origin of the "Swan-maiden" is closely connected with the "heavenly nymph", but it is not exactly the same (...)")
 Western works commonly translate these characters as "fairies" or "nymphs".

 Japanese folklorist Seki Keigo names this story "The Wife from the Upper World", in his index of "Types of Japanese Folktales".
 Similarly, scholar Kunio Yanagita titled it The Wife from the Sky World.
 Professor Alan L. Miller calls it "The Divine Wife", which can also refer to the Swan Maiden tales.
 East Asian scholarship also names this group of tales as The Legend of the Winged Robe (or Tale of the Feathered Cloak) and Celestial Wife.

 Distribution

-Korean scholarship supposes that the bird wife and the animal transformation were replaced by a human-looking supernatural woman with a pair of wings or a magical garment in regions that lacked contact with swans, for instance, India, Southeast Asia, Korea, and Japan.
+Korean scholarship holds that the bird wife and animal transformation were replaced by a human-looking supernatural woman with wings or a magical garment in regions that lacked contact with swans, such as India, Southeast Asia, Korea, and Japan.